juhp/fbrnch/README.md

 ```
 $ fbrnch commit
 ```
-if there is a changelog, or you can pass `-m "..."` or amend with `-a`.
+uses any rpm changelog, or you can pass `-m "..."` or amend with `-a`.

 You can merge branches with:
 ```